bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 todo:

-* discuss physical processes in neurons
+* physical processes in neurons
-*
+* gates, sodium, potassium and the cascading signal
+* sodium ions and the shell around them
+* pressure on water's hexagonal lattice
+* forcing water to make a collective decision
+* awareness of the shape of the axon
+* leads to awareness of the shape of the network

 ## Is water special?

 Does the hexagonal structure of water somehow align with the 3 spatial dimensions, in a way that resonates with or provides access to the properties from which space itself emerges?
 Does orientation play a part?

+### todo:

-Consider the bouncing blocks model of pi.
+* The colliding blocks model of pi.
+* Vibration as the underlaying cause of dimensionality
+* The angles between the hexagonal lattice
+* Further research required in understanding whether this makes water special, giving access to the substrate that space emerges from.

 # Experimental Predictions